henriquecustodia/blog/src/posts/let-s-talk-about-standalone-components-in-angular.md

 image: "/images/uploads/ali-kokab-yv2hzor8jaa-unsplash.jpg"

 ---
-A few weeks ago Angular v14 was released with a lot of new amazing features.
+A few months ago, Angular v14 was released with a lot of amazing new features.
 And, since then, I've spent some time studying and applying these to my projects.

-It's hard not to admit how much excited I'm feeling about the standalone component feature.
+It's hard not to admit how excited I'm feeling about the standalone component feature.
 This feature, in my opinion, is the most relevant improvement that Angular has had over the years.
-That will change how we develop our applications and, mainly, that will turn the components simpler to read and write.
-In the future, probably, we won't need NgModules anymore.
+That will change how we develop our applications, and, mainly, that will make the components simpler to read and write.
+In the future, we probably won't need NgModules anymore.

 ### What's a standalone component?

 Well, the standalone component is just a common Angular component that we already know but with further features.
-That's a mixing of a component and NgModule.
+That is a combination of a component and a NgModule.

 Therefore, we don't need to import our component into a NgModule to use it, because this kind of component is self-contained.